tsdev/spinw/docs/pages/spinw/spinw.magstr.md

   Default is true.

 `nExt`
-: Size of the magnetic supercell, default is the value stored in the SpinW object (on which the Fourier expansion is defined).
+: Size of the magnetic supercell, default value is the value stored in the SpinW object (on which the Fourier expansion is defined).

 `origin`